in-formation/Synchronicity/README.md

 [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835)

 The program is written using Swift language and the [CoreBluetooth library](https://developer.apple.com/documentation/corebluetooth) for Xcode/Swift.
-No additional downloading is needed to utilize the library as it comes pre installed on Xcode.
+No additional downloading is needed to utilize the library as it comes pre-installed on Xcode.

 From here, you will be able to build the app and deploy onto your iOS device.
 **Note: Depending on your Mac OS, Bluetooth Low Energy may or may not be supported on the Xcode simulator.** It is recommended to deploy on your personal device.